Shuvapandit/-laptopsPartsStoreServerSide/README.md

 * We use React as a Library .
 * We use Tailwind and Daisy UI as a css framework for Design our website.
 * We use firebase for login/Register validation.
+* we use mongodb as our backend database.
+* We use heroku for hosting backend .